 My list of suggestions for improvement originates from version 1.1 and is not too long:

-Photo: Small icons at the rulers would make clear, what the sliders do and in which direction they have to be moved for which effect.
+Photo: Small icons at the rulers would make clear, what the sliders do and in which direction they have to be moved for what effect.